Denotational Semantics for Probabilistic and Concurrent Programs: Pomset Languages and Purely Nondeterministic Concurrency

-The upper commuting triangle does not depend on the Hoare powerdomain, so it is tempting to say that pomset languages give an adequate model in other domains too.
-However, as we will see in \Cref{ex:convex-program}, just because a semantic structure exists for a program does not mean it has the desired meaning.
+\begin{restatable}[Equivalence of Semantics]{theorem}{powDomChar} The following diagram commutes: \end{restatable} The upper commuting triangle does not depend on the Hoare powerdomain, so it is tempting to say that pomset languages give an adequate model in other domains too.
+However, as we showed in \Cref{sec:convex-powerset}, just because a semantic structure exists does not mean that it conveys the desired meaning.
 Indeed, the fact that $\lin = \lin_\powdom \circ \tr$ relies on two particular properties of the Hoare powerdomain.
-The first is that, if $h(x) = f(x) \cup g(x)$, then $h^\dagger(S) = f^\dagger(S) \cup g^\dagger(S)$.
-The analagous property (with $\cup$ replaced by $\nd$) is invalid in many domains, particularly when probabilistic computation is present.
-The second property is that $\lin_\powdom$ is computed as a union over a possibly infinite set (the union is infinite whenever the program contains a while-loop).
+First, if $h(x) = f(x) \nd g(x)$, then $h^\dagger(S) = f^\dagger(S) \nd g^\dagger(S)$, which is invalid in probabilistic domains.
+In fact, this corresponds to the problematic \Cref{eq:problem} from \Cref{sec:convex-powerset}.
+Second, $\lin_\powdom$ is computed as a union over a possibly infinite set (the union is infinite whenever the program contains a while-loop).
 Unbounded nondeterminism is known to cause problems in many domains---including the Smyth and Plotkin powerdomains \cite{apt1986countable,back1980semantics,s_ondergaard1992non}---thus no infinitary version of $\nd$ exists.
-So, although programs in any domain \emph{can} be interpreted as pomset languages, those semantic objects may not give adequate meaning to the program.
-We will see this more concretely in the next section.